Woollen manufacturing process

 6. Gilling and combing

 This removes shorter fibres and rearranges longer fibres for high quality worsted yarns.
+The term ‘worsted‘ is derived from the village of Worstead in Norfolk, where many Flemish weavers settled in the 12th century.
 Threads for non-worsted (‘woollen’, lower quality) yarns do not go through these processes.

 7. Spinning

-This combines threads into strands, and then two to four strands into a single strand of yarn.
-Woollen (non-worsted) yarns were spun on a spinning mule, a machine that used a hybrid of two earlier technologies (the term derived from a mule being the offspring of a horse and a donkey).
+This combines threads into strands and then ‘yarns’ (combinations of strands).
+Woollen (non-worsted) yarns were made using a spinning ‘mule’, a machine that used a hybrid of two earlier technologies (a ‘mule’ otherwise being the offspring of a horse and a donkey).
 Worsted yarns could be spun using a wider range of machines.

 A spinning mule